uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 ## Hashing passwords

-A {glossary-link term="hash-function"}hashing algorithm{glossary-link end} is an {glossary-link term="algorithm"}algorithm{glossary-link end} that takes a password and performs complex computations on it and then outputs a seemingly random string of characters called a *hash*.
+A {glossary-link term="hash-function"}hashing algorithm{glossary-link end} is an {glossary-link term="algorithm"}algorithm{glossary-link end} that takes a password and performs complex computations on it and then outputs a seemingly random {glossary-link term="string"}string{glossary-link end} of characters called a *hash*.
 This process is called *hashing*.
 Good hashing algorithms have the following properties: